CANADA FX DEBT-C$ strengthens as oil rallies; investors look to Fed

 TORONTO/OTTAWA, April 26 The Canadian dollar

-rose, but the loonie stuck to a tight range as investors looked
+prices rose, but the loonie stuck to a tight range as investors

 Weaker-than-expected U.S. data also weighed on the U.S.